jul-sh/clipkitty/README.md

 ### How Search Works

-Search is a latency problem disguised as a text problem.

-The search system has a few hard requirements:
+ClipKitty's search system has a few hard requirements:

 - it has to search as the user types, so every keystroke is on the hot path
 - it has to stay fast on large histories, not just toy databases